OfficeDev/office-scripts-docs/docs/resources/samples/automate-tasks-on-all-excel-files-in-folder.md

 This project performs a set of automation tasks on all files situated in a folder on OneDrive for Business.
 It could also be used on a SharePoint folder.
 It performs calculations on the Excel files, adds formatting, and inserts a comment that [@mentions](https://support.microsoft.com/office/90701709-5dc1-41c7-aa48-b01d4a46e8c7) a colleague.

-## Office Scripts sample code: Add formatting and insert comment
+## Sample code: Add formatting and insert comment

 Download the file <a href="https://github.com/OfficeDev/office-scripts-docs/blob/elizs-transfer-samples/docs/resources/samples/highlight-alert-excel-files.zip?raw=true">highlight-alert-excel-files.zip</a>, extract the files to a folder titled **Sales** used in this sample, and try it out yourself!